bmuschko/gradle-cargo-plugin/README.md

 Within `cargo` you can define properties for local containers in a closure named `local`:

 * `jvmArgs`: The JVM arguments for a local container.
+* `output`: The log file of your local container (defaults to writing to the console).
+* `log`: The Cargo log file of your local container (defaults to writing to the console).
 * `logLevel`: The log level to run the container with (optional).
 The valid levels are `low`, `medium` and `high`.
 * `homeDir`: The home directory of your local container.